Raymond-CL/Raymond-CL/WSL-setup.md

 ## setup compilers

-0. It is strongly recommended to install the GNU collection of compilers ans support free software.
+0. It is strongly recommended to install the GNU collection of compilers and support free software.
 1. `sudo apt install build-essential` will install C++, make, etc. \
    Compile the following code:
    ```cpp